-Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items leave to appeal the class certification order.
-4. On 2/18/10, the court entered an order staying the case pending resolution of the appeal on the class certification order.
-5. On 1/21/2011, the Seventh Circuit vacated the district court's class certification order.
-The Seventh Circuit ruled that the class definition was too broad to meet the typicality and adequacy of representation requirements.
-As to these requirements, the Seventh Circuit opined that a class representative must at a minimum have invested in the same funds as the class members and must not have a conflict of interest with the class members.
-The Seventh Circuit explained that many participants within the approved class may not have a complaint with respect to a challenged fund depending on the dates they invested and exited the fund.
-The Seventh Circuit also noted that for some misrepresentation claims, it may be "difficult to find a class representative with claims typical of enough people to justify class treatment."
-6. On 3/2/11, the plaintiffs filed an amended motion to certify class (defining subclasses) and a motion, alternatively, to pursue a direct action for fiduciary breach.
-7. On 9/8/11, the plaintiffs filed a second amended complaint to add additional named plaintiffs and to revise the class action allegations (defining subclasses).
+Parti icipant Claims Agai nst Sponsors And I Related Fiduciaries No. Case Name & Judges Motion to Dismiss Motion for Class Certification Motion for Summary Judgment Other Events/ Noteworthy Items motion for summary judgment on most of the claims alleged in the complaint.
+Among the arguments that defendants are making is that it is improper to make comparisons to International Paper's defined benefit plan. fee disclosures, but that it actually results in higher fees.
+Plaintiffs allege that using a master trust arrangement - International Paper used a separate master trust for each investment option - results in "layer[s]" of fees.
+Plaintiffs further allege that International Paper used improper and misleading benchmarks (including "custom-designed[,]" non-market benchmarks) to misrepresent the performance of the investment options.
+Class certified.
+In a supplemental brief filed on 4/27/09 opposing defendants' motion for partial summary judgment, Plaintiffs argue that Hecker v.
+Deere (7th Cir.) is not applicable because Deere offered mutual funds, whose fees are arguably set at a competitive rate due to market competition, while International Paper offered separate accounts.
+On 8/10/09, the Seventh Circuit granted defendants' petition for leave to appeal the class certification order.
 8. Spano v.
 The Boeing Co., 3:06- cv-00743-DRH- DGW (S.D.
-Ill. filed 9/27/06) Amended complaint filed on 12/17/07 Second amended Motion to dismiss original complaint denied on 4/18/07 because (a) plaintiffs adequately alleged Boeing and officer were plan fiduciaries; (b) plaintiffs' remedy not limited to ERISA § 502(a)(2) and The stay on class certification proceedings, imposed on 9/10/07 due to Lively appeal, was lifted on 4/3/08.
+III. filed 9/27/06) Amended complaint filed on 12/17/07 Second amended complaint filed on 8/25/08 Judge David R Herndon Motion to dismiss original complaint denied on 4/18/07 because (a) plaintiffs adequately alleged Boeing and officer were plan fiduciaries; (b) plaintiffs' remedy not limited to ERISA § 502(a)(2) and (c) plaintiffs adequately pled claims of nondisclosure.
+The stay on class certification proceedings, imposed on 9/10/07 due to Lively appeal, was lifted on 4/3/08.
 Motion for class certification granted on 9/26/08.
 Motion for summary judgment filed by defendants on 1/15/2009.
-Revised motion for summary judgment filed by defendants on 12/21/2011.
-1. In denying defendants' motion to dismiss the original complaint, the court ruled that plaintiffs' remedy is not limited to ERISA § 502(a)(2), and that they can plead under § 502(a)(3) in the alternative.
+Significance: 1.
+In denying defendants' motion to dismiss the original complaint, the court ruled that plaintiffs' remedy is not limited to ERISA § 502(a)(2), and that they can plead under § 502(a)(3) in the alternative.
 The court rejected the defense that plaintiffs' ERISA § 502(a)(3) claim is limited by trust law principles which allow an "accounting" claim to be brought only against a plan trustee.
 2. Amended complaint filed on 12/17/07.
-In addition to revenue sharing, plaintiffs complain that fiduciaries
+In addition to revenue sharing, plaintiffs complain that fiduciaries did not consider/capture additional revenue streams; chose to use mutual funds; and chose to use mutual funds instead of separate accounts.